mcgoo/opencv-rust/README.md

 * `buildtime-bindgen` - regenerate all bindings, should only be used during the crate development or when building on Windows or Mac OS X, with this feature enabled the bundled headers are no longer used for the code generation, the ones from the installed OpenCV are
-* `force-3rd-party-libs-discovery` - legacy feature that enables some additional logic for discovery of dependent libs, should not be needed anymore
 * `docs-only` - internal usage, for building docs on [docs.rs](https://docs.rs/opencv)

 ### Functionality